big-data-lab-team/Sea/README.md

 Sea relies on a file called `.sea_flushlist` to determine which files need to be be flushed from the upper-level sources to the bottom-level source directory.
 Exact filenames need not be provided and regex is accepted (can be thought or as similar to a `.gitignore`!).
 All filepaths resolved by the regex specified in the flushlist file will be flushed and evicted whenever possible.

+Conversly, to free up space on storage, a `.sea_evictlist` files can be populated to contain files set for removal.
+Like the `.sea_flushlist`, this is a newline separated list of regex patterns.

+Files that are listed in both the `.sea_evictlist` and `.sea_flushlist` are moved to the base source level filesystem (e.g. source_2 in the case above).

 ### Program execution